gradle/gradle/README.md

 The Gradle community offers a range of forums, documentation, and direct help to guide you through every step of your Gradle journey:

-- **Documentation**: The [Gradle User Manual](https://docs.gradle.org/current/userguide/userguide.html) covers everything from basics to advanced configurations.
+- **Documentation**: The [Gradle User Manual](https://docs.gradle.org/current/userguide/userguide.html) covers everything from basic to advanced configurations.
 - **Community Forum**: Engage with others on the [Gradle Forum](https://discuss.gradle.org/) for discussions, tips, and best practices.
 - **Community Slack**: [Join our Slack Channel](https://gradle.org/slack-invite) for real-time discussions, with specialized channels like `#github-integrations` for integration topics.
 - **Newsletter**: Subscribe to the [Gradle Newsletter](https://newsletter.gradle.org) for news, tutorials, and community highlights.